ultraseedbox/USB-Docs/Getting Started Guide/UltraSeedbox Control Panel (UCP)/Managing your UltraSeedbox Apps.md

-In this guide, we'll be showing you ways on managing your UltraSeedbox installable apps.
+In this guide, we'll be showing you ways on managing your Ultraseedbox installable apps.
 This includes installing, uninstalling, upgrading and cleanup of the apps.

 ***